Codeception/Codeception/docs/04-AcceptanceTests.md

 Generated scenarios will be stored in your ___data__ directory in text files.

-This scenario can be performed either by a simple PHP browser or by a browser through Selenium (also Sahi or ZombieJS).
+**This scenario can be performed either by a simple PHP browser or by a browser with Selenium WebDriver**.
 We will start writing our first acceptance tests with a PHP Browser.
 This is a good place to start if you don't have experience working with Selenium Server or Sahi.

 ## PHP Browser

 This is the fastest way to run acceptance tests, since it doesn't require running an actual browser.
 We use a PHP web spider, which acts like a browser: it sends a request, then receives and parses the response.
-For such a browser Codeception uses [Goutte Web Scraper](https://github.com/fabpot/Goutte) driven by [Mink](http://mink.behat.org).
+For such a browser Codeception uses [Goutte Web Scraper](https://github.com/fabpot/Goutte).
 Unlike common browsers Goutte has no rendering or javascript processing engine, so you can't test actual visibility of elements, or javascript interactions.
-The good thing about Goutte is that it can be run in any environment, with just PHP required.
+The good thing about Goutte is that it can be run in any environment, with just PHP and CURL required.

+Common PhpBrowser drawbacks:

+* you can click only on links with valid urls or form submit buttons
+* you can't fill fields that are not inside a form
+* you can't work with JavaScript interactions: modal windows, datepickers, etc.

 Before we start we need a local copy of the site running on your host.
 We need to specify the url parameter in the acceptance suite config (tests/acceptance.suite.yml).